+The main casualty is Willie Watson,

+and we can only await the results

-The hotheads have written off Trevor Bailey already.
-It is true he has not set the River Yarra on fire, but it would be typical Bailey for him to bring out his best "when the whips are crack-
+The hotheads have written off

+Trevor Bailey already.
+It is true he has not set the River Yarra

+on fire, but it would be typical

+Bailey for him to bring out his best "when the whips are crack-

+A good No. 6

+England's likely Test team in my

+book read: BICHARDSON,

-A good No. 6 A study of these factors makes 3 England's likely Test team in my book read: RICHARDSON, MILTON, GRAVENEY, MAY, COWDREY, BAILEY, EVANS, LOCK, TRUEMAN, LAKER and STATHAM.
-The vital role played by Bailey at No. 6 will be appreciated by considering three alter-
+MILTON, GRAVENEY, MAY,

+COWDREY, BAILEY, EVANS,

+LOCK, TRUEMAN, LAKER and

+STATHAM.
+The vital role played

+by Bailey at No. 6 will be appre-ciated by considering three alter-

-Omit Bailey for another pace man (Tyson or Loader), and
+-Omit Bailey for another pace man (Tyson or Loader), and

+A study of these factors makes 3

+of his operation.